 The Enrollment Services staff is here to serve you during remote operations.

 New students seeking a degree or certificate at Lake Washington Institute of Technology (LWTech) should make an appointment with an Admission Coach.

 Continuing students register online or complete registration forms with the assistance of a faculty advisor or counselor.
 There are a number of ways to register for classes.
-See the current Class Schedule for all options.

 7:30 a.m. to 7 p.m.

 |Last day to register online,

 Last day to add class without an instructor's signature/ Last day students are enrolled automatically from class waiting lists